Ifeanyi-Owah/myreads-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This application helps the user track and manage books in his digital library while categorizing the status of each book according to its location in the library.
-The categorization is based on the shelf the book is placed.
+This application helps the user track and manage books in a digital library while categorizing the status of each book according to its location on a library shelf.
 The available shelfs are :

 - Currently Reading
 - Want to Read